ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 - Removed unwanted data (columns) such as 'error margin'
 - Reordered the industries so that they are in ascending order of 'Median Wage of the Population'

 In this first visual, I worked off my wireframe to build a visualization using the 'Combo: Lines & columns (grouped)' as my graphic as choice.
 The bars represent the series data- 'Median Wage of Women and the 'Median Wage of Men'.
 The line representation is used for the overall 'Median Wage of the Population'.
 The x-axis contains each of the twenty industries.
 I represented the median wage is dollars only on the y-axis so that it is not repeated multiple times.
+I also made sure that the sub-title of the graphic is more informative.
 I tested the colors used against the most common color blindness [here](https://www.color-blindness.com/coblis-color-blindness-simulator/) to ensure that they were color blind friendly.

 The visualization is as follows: